Pixabay MCP server

 npm run build

-1. Configure your Claude Desktop configuration file:
+1. Add the server configuration to your Claude Desktop config file:

 {